Scheduled MonumentsEnglandArea of Saxon town N of Red Castle

 What is Area of Saxon town N of Red Castle?

-Area of Saxon town N of Red Castle is a scheduled ancient monument comprising the remains of an early medieval settlement located north of Red Castle in Suffolk.
+The Area of Saxon town north of Red Castle is a scheduled ancient monument in Suffolk representing an early medieval settlement associated with Red Castle itself.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003919.

 Who is responsible for protecting Area of Saxon town N of Red Castle?